SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

       *Figure 12: Main plots of xdi file*

-   - 1st derivative plot as shown in Figure 13:
+   - 1st derivative plot GUI as shown in Figure 13:
-      This tool allow the user to select the best peak energy value either by selecting the blue dot, or by selecting any suitable value on the curve.
+      This GUI allows user to select the best peak energy value either by selecting the blue dot, or by choosing any other value on the curve.

    .. figure:: /images/1stDer.png
       :align: center
       :alt: 1st derivative tool.

-      *Figure 13: 1st derivative tool of energy calibration*
+      *Figure 13: 1st derivative GUI of energy calibration*

-   The main functions of this tool are:
+   The main functions of this GUI are:

-   * 1st derivative plot: 1st derivative of normalized data (refer to Figure 13).
+   * 1st derivative plot: 1st derivative of the normalized data (refer to Figure 13).
-   * Smoothing Parameters: window length and polynomial order of Savitzky-Golay filter.
+   * Smoothing parameters: window length and polynomial order of Savitzky-Golay filter.
+   * Interactive ability to choose the best peak energy value.
    * Confirm button: confirm the chosen value and close the plots.

    .. note:: According to smoothing parameters, please make sure that window length must be greater than ploynomial order, otherwise, an popup alert will be shown.